FoxelSA/rawdata-navigator/README.md

 Copyright (c) 2014-2015 FOXEL SA - [http://foxel.ch](http://foxel.ch)<br />
 This program is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.

+This program includes works distributed under the terms of the GNU General Public License and/or a compatible license and other copyright notices.

 Please read the [COPYRIGHT.md](COPYRIGHT.md) file for more information.